florian/florian.github.io/_posts/2018-08-25-federated-learning-firefox.md

 We consider goal 1 to be reached since at least one of the metrics improved.

 To learn from this experiment for further Federated Learning studies, we additionally analyzed all the update data later on.
-In retrospective, the Federated Learning protocol we used was too simple.
+In retrospect, the Federated Learning protocol we used was too simple.
 The plot below shows how Firefox beta activity in our study varies over time.
 The protocol could be improved by dynamically determining the iteration length depending on how many updates were sent to the server so far.
 This way, there would be no iterations with very few updates.